urhtrinko/DroneRadioactivity_student_job/README.md

 # DroneRadioactivity_student_job
  Work on idefntifying radioactive source through drones with detectors.
+A detailed report in the RPS_detection.pdf.

 The main_code directory contains all the code of the simulation and the code used for its analysis.
 A quick description of each python file can be found in the text file main_code/description.txt